val isCameraEnabled by call.camera.isEnabled.collectAsState()

 )Call Lobby

-The call lobby represents the UI in a preview call that renders a local video track to pre-display a video before joining a call.
-It allows you to control the camera/microphone and permissions before joining a call.
-The call lobby consists of the components below :
+The call lobby displays a local video preview before joining a call.
+It allows you to control the camera, microphone, and permissions before joining.
+The call lobby consists of these components:

 - onRenderedContent: A video renderer, which renders a local video track before joining a call.